OUIsolutions/CWebStudio/README.md

 CWEB_START_MACRO(5001, main_sever);
 ~~~

-### Static File
+### Static Files
-if you want to return an static file (javascript/css/html) you can put everything
-on the static file , and will automaticly sended
+Static files (javascript/css/html) can be referenced and returned in the static directory:

 ~~~html

     <img src="/static/captura2.png">
 ~~~
-#### static error codes
-if you put an file called 500.html into the static folder it will return these
-file,when happen an 500 error
+#### Custom Error Pages
+To return a custom error page, place the <error_code>.html in the static directory.
+Creating a 500.html into the static directory, for example, will return this page when a 500 error occurs.

-#### smart cache
+#### Smart Cache
-you can use an dynamic  cache system inside an html,buy using an smart_cache , like these
+Dynamic caching may be used inside HTML by using smart_cache:
 ~~~html
     <img src="smart-cache='file.png'">
 ~~~
-#### smart cache inside rendered text
-and you also can run the smart cache inside the rendered text with **smart_static_ref**
+#### Smart Cache in Rendered Text
+Smart caching with rendered text can be done with **smart_static_ref**:
 <!--codeof:exemples/smart_cache_inside_rendered_text.c-->
 ~~~c
 #include "CWebStudio.h"